-Inhaled liposomal amikacin is an investigational liposomal formulation of the antibiotic amikacin.
-It is being assessed as a treatment for lung infections caused by nontuberculous mycobacteria (NTM), including in patients with cystic fibrosis (CF).
+It is being assessed as a treatment for lung infections caused by non-tuberculous mycobacteria (NTM) in patients with cystic fibrosis (CF) as well as other lung diseases.
 Amikacin is currently approved for intravenous or intramuscular use to treat serious bacterial infections.

-NTM invade macrophages and multiply, resulting in lung infections.
-When amikacin non-liposomal is inhaled, it does not achieve the same level of intracellular delivery as does liposomal amikacin.
+NTM invade macrophages — special cells of the immune system — and multiply, causing lung infections.
+When non-liposomal amikacin is inhaled, it does not achieve the same level of intracellular delivery as does liposomal amikacin.

-Insmed, the company developing the treatment, reports that the liposomal packaging of amikacin, which goes by the trade name Arikayce, allows it to be delivered to the macrophages at what is believed to be high concentrations.
+Insmed reports that the liposomal packaging of amikacin allows it to be delivered to the macrophages at high concentrations.
 In other words, the particle nature of the liposomes could be the key to its effectiveness.

-A Phase 2 trial (NCT01315236) for treating NTM with Arikayce was undertaken in patients with nontuberculous mycobacterial lung infections.
-Results reported in 2014 show the treatment did not reach its primary endpoint, or goal, of a change in mycobacterial density on a seven-point scale from baseline, or the study’s start.
-But a key secondary goal, that of culture conversion to negative, did reach statistical significance, with 11 of 44 patients given Arikayce (590 mg once daily) plus standard care demonstrating negative cultures by day 84, compared to three of 45 patients on placebo plus standard care.
+But a key secondary goal, that of culture conversion to negative, did reach statistical significance, with 11 out of 44 patients given Arikayce plus standard care demonstrating negative cultures by day 84, compared to three patients out of 45 given placebo plus standard care.

-An open-label Phase 3 clinical trial (NCT02344004) in people with NTM lung infections is now underway worldwide (with multiple sites in the U.S., U.K., Europe, Canada and parts of Asia), and enrolling participants.
-Its primary goal is culture conversion brought about by treatment with liposomal amikacin for inhalation (LAI) plus standard care.
+An open-label Phase 3 clinical trial (NCT02344004) in people with NTM lung infections is now underway at sites in the U.S., U.K., Europe, Canada, and parts of Asia, but is not currently recruiting participants.
+Its primary goal is culture conversion brought about by treatment with Arikayce plus standard care.
 As an open-label study, it has no placebo arm.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.